novakboskov/larva/README.md

 # larva

-Pretends to be a Clojure application generator.
+Tends to be a Clojure application generator.

 ## License